guerra2fernando/LenQuant/docs/STARTING_SYSTEM.md

 **Access the Dashboard:**
 1. Open browser
 2. Navigate to `http://localhost:3000`
-3. You should see the CryptoTrader dashboard
+3. You should see the LenQuant dashboard

 **For Production Build:**
 ```bash